Occupational Therapists: Reducing Problematic, Challenging Behaviors to Increase Student Success

 - Evidence-based, practical strategies that you can use immediately with your students to reduce challenging behaviors and teach replacement skills

-Tara Warwick will be available at the seminar for consultation regarding your questions and the unique needs of your own program.
+Tara Warwick will be available to answer your specific questions about the unique needs of your own program.

 AOTA – CEUs